Why is Stainless Steel Better than Glass?

 Armed with the information above you can now make an informed decision.
 I know that this didn’t make it any easier for some of my readers.
 Sometimes it’s just hard to decide what’s more important for you.

 If you are stuck, just choose the glass French press.
-It’s more affordable, and glass models were the standard long before stainless steel versions appeared on the market.
+It’s more affordable, and glass models were the standard long before stainless steel versions appeared.
 You can upgrade to a stainless steel model when you are ready.
-On the other hand, if you know you want a double-walled stainless steel French press, I can shamelessly recommend my article where I compare Frieling vs Espro, widely regarded as two of the best insulated stainless steel presses on the market.
+On the other hand, if you know you want a stainless steel French press, I can shamelessly recommend my article where I compare Frieling vs Espro, widely regarded as two of the best double-walled stainless steel presses on the market.